Creating Sales and Marketing Programs for Channel Partner Recruitment.

 - Do partners need to participate in training prior to becoming eligible for the program?

-- Does your company have any capable, knowledgeable and socially likable channel manager in pace?
+- Does your company have any capable, knowledgeable and socially likable channel manager in place?

 - Do they have experience using Partner Relationship Management software?